szeitlin/szeitlin-blog/content/posts/engineering/data-eng-test-patterns.md

 - If you're running in the cloud on a real database, costs can add up, especially if your tests are going to run on a lot of data, or very frequently.

+#Testing ETL

+These days, batch and streaming ETL generally have the same steps, it's only the batch size that differs.
+Ingest the data ('Extract'), do something to it ('Transform'), write it back out ('Load').

+So how it testing ETL different from other kinds of testing?

+ETL testing is sort of like any other kind of integration testing, except that it generally has to always run in the same order.

+1. **Simplify, simplify, simplify.**

+    *If you need to mock your ETL in order to test it, it's too complicated.*

+    You can mock the database, and you may have to, but don't use mocks to test the actual steps.

+2. **Test at the interfaces.**

+    Test the data going in and out of each step.

+    Usually you'll want an assert making sure your raw data looks as expected, before you do anything to it.
+    Then you run your code, and assert that it looks the way you want.

+3. **Test obvious things.**

+    Are my columns in the right order?
+Are they the right data type?
+    Did we get the right number of rows back out?
+    Are we handling nulls correctly?
+    Is everything formatted correctly at the end?

 #Regression tests

 So you’ve finally got your stuff working.
 Congratulations!